Berkanktk/CyberSecurity/README.md

 ### Sonic visualizer
 Sonic visualizer is a tool for viewing and analyzing the contents of audio files, however it can be helpful when dealing with audio steganography.
 You can reveal hidden shapes in audio files.

+## Memory analysis

+# Cryptology
+Cryptography in Cryptology is used to protect confidentiality, ensure integrity, ensure authenticity.

+## Generate keys
+To generate a private key we use the following command (8912 creates the key 8912 bits long):
+`openssl genrsa -aes256 -out private.key 8912`

+To generate a public key we use our previously generated private key:
+`openssl rsa -in private.key -pubout -out public.key`

+Lets now encrypt a file (plaintext.txt) using our public key:
+`openssl rsautl -encrypt -pubin -inkey public.key -in plaintext.txt -out encrypted.txt`

+Now, if we use our private key, we can decrypt the file and get the original message:
+`openssl rsautl -decrypt -inkey private.key -in encrypted.txt -out plaintext.txt`

 # Networking
 `TO BE ADDED`